CyFI-Lab-Public/SOMBRA/README.md

 SOMBRA consists of an app-side a11y-protected view scanning module and an element matching module that finds the browser-rendered a11y-unprotectd elements that corresponds to those app-side views.
 For the full artifact package including test image and app to run the following usage steps, please download from the [Zenodo](https://zenodo.org/records/15725744) repo.

 ## App-side A11y-Protected View Scanning
 This module discovers app-side a11y-protected views for an app both statically and dynamically.
+This corresponds to section 4.3.1 and 4.3.2 in the paper.

 ### Static Scanning